pvpb0t/Winter/README.md

 ## About

-Winter is an anarchy forge mod that serves as a utility client, designed to enhance your Minecraft experience.
+Winter is an unfinished anarchy forge mod that serves as a utility client, designed to enhance your Minecraft experience.

+## Disclamer

+Some features is broken at this state of development since it hasnt been maintained for over 8 months so feel free to contribute/use the client as base for your own

 ## Why?